ADubinA/skinning/res/includes/imgui/README.md

 use esc to show or hide the imgui window

-goal of the game is to eat every planet from far to near to sun.
+goal of the game is to eat every planet from far to near to sun. press start game to start.

 what is done?
  - planets have a unique texture, and move around the sun
  - the serpent of death has skinning shader, and will bend like a real snake when moved.
  - the planets have stars around them, if the serpent of death will move too far, you lose!
- - GUI is provided to help the player with figuring out what plante to eat.
+ - GUI is provided to help the player with figuring out what plante to eat, and to display the score gained.
  - sound!
  - The sun will provide light